gregmajor/gregmajor.github.io/_posts/2015-09-03-basic-security.markdown

 Ugh.
 Cookies.
 They're a necessary evil on today's web.
 Basically, a cookie is a small bit of data put on your computer by a web server.
 Generally speaking, first-party cookies are reasonably okay(ish).
 However, third-party cookies are our concern here.
 Before we go further, however, let me explain this a bit more.

-See. a "first-party" cookie is one that is associated with a resource that is requested from the same domain.
+See, a "first-party" cookie is one that is associated with a resource that is requested from the same domain.
 Any cookie that is associated with a resource that is not from the same domain is a "third-party" cookie.
-What's important to note here is that there's no difference other than this context.
+What's important to note here is that there's no difference other than the context.
 A cookie is just a cookie, but depending on what domain you're accessing the context can change.
 This is how a "first-party" cookie can become a "third-party" cookie depending on the domain you're visiting.

 The reason we want to block third-party cookies is that they rarely serve any purpose other than to track you.
 Fortunately, it's dead-simple to make that nasty business stop.
 Just do a quick search for "disable third party cookies" and the name of your preferred browser and follow the instructions.
 Done and done!

 ## Encrypt DNS Queries

 The Domain Name System (DNS) has an important job.
 It turns domain names such as google.com into IP addresses such as 216.58.218.206.
 It's great and it's a big part of how the Internet works.
 However, there's nothing stopping that DNS server from keeping that information which means that there's a record of every site you attempt to visit.
-No big deal?
-What if I told you that most people don't realize that the default DNS server is often the one operated by their provider (hint: Comcast, AT&T, and so forth).
-They don't need to know where you're going, right?
+No big deal you say?
+What if I told you that most people don't realize that the default DNS server is often the one operated by their provider (hint: Comcast, AT&T, and so forth) and they absolutely track your DNS request history.

 I've used [OpenDNS](https://opendns.com/) for many years.
 They offer a nice little tool called [DNSCrypt](https://www.opendns.com/technology/dnscrypt/) that will encrypt DNS traffic more or less the same as HTTPS encrypts web traffic.
 It's open source, free, and another great step toward privacy and security.

 ## Use a VPN

 A virtual private network (VPN) is essentially a private network available via a public network.
 It lets you use a public network like the free WiFi at your local coffee shop to connect to a private network.
 I won't bore you with the details of tunneling and encryption.
-Suffice it to say that you _really_ should be using one if you're connecting to a network that you don't have 100% control of.
+Suffice it to say that you _really_ should be using one if you're connecting to a network that you don't have 100% control over.

-Personally, I run my own VPN server, but you don't have to.
+Personally, I run my own VPN server, but you don't have to go through all that trouble.
 There are a LOT of online services that you can sign up for such as [Private Internet Access](https://www.privateinternetaccess.com/pages/buy-vpn/), [TorGuard](https://torguard.net/), [IPVanish](https://www.ipvanish.com/?a_aid=start), and [IVPN](https://www.ivpn.net/).

 ## Use an SSH SOCKS Proxy

 Okay, this is probably getting slightly outside the realm that most people are comfortable with, but using an SSH-enabled server you _can_ encrpyt your web traffic and keep your data from prying eyes.
 Basically, the idea is that your local machine will send its requests to a proxy server via SSH.
 This means that the traffic between you and the proxy is encrypted and therefore nobody knows what you're doing.
 It's a matter of connecting via SSH to a proxy server and you configure your web browser to send traffic to that proxy.
 From that point on you're handing off web requests to the proxy which, in turn, communicates with the Internet and the sends you the result back.

+I have an Amazon AWS instance running CentOS that happily serves as my proxy when I need it.
+It's cheap, reasonably fast, and a handy tool to have available when I need to work my way around corporate filters or I just want some extra redirection.

 ## Use Encrypted Instant Messaging Apps